garage-milan/spring-boot-continuous-delivery/Readme.md

 File location: [.bluemix/pipeline.yml](.bluemix/pipeline.yml)

-The pipeline.yml file is used to configure the Bluemix Pipeline for an application.
+The pipeline.yml file is used to configure the IBM Cloud Pipeline for an application.
 A toolchain can have multiple pipeline files.
 One way to rename the pipeline.yml files is to add a prefix to the pipeline.yml file's name: example-pipeline.yml.
 In the pipeline.yml file we can specify things such as build steps, environment variables, custom scripts and instructions, etc.

 For our application we have configured the pipeline.yml to build our maven project to a custom location and then deploy the built .war file from the custom location.
 Additionally, in our pipeline.yml file we have specified the application memory limit using the `cf` command: